Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Step 2: Mix the truffle filling

-In a stand mixer with the paddle attachment, or with a hand mixer, beat together the Oreo crumbs, softened cream cheese, ½ cup of the crushed peppermint candies, and the peppermint extract.
-Mix until fully combined — the mixture will be thick, sticky, and very dark.
+In a stand mixer with the paddle attachment, or a hand mixer, combine the Oreo crumbs, softened cream cheese, ½ cup of the crushed peppermint candies, and the peppermint extract, and beat until fully mixed.
+The mixture will be thick and sticky and very dark.
+And that’s exactly what you want.

 Step 3: Roll the balls and freeze